Antifeminism: 19th century

 The "women's movement" began in 1848, most famously articulated by Elizabeth Cady Stanton demanding voting rights, joined by Lucy Stone, Susan B. Anthony and others who also pushed for other rights such as education, job freedom, marital and property rights, and the right to choose when or whether to become a mother.
-However, by the end of the century, a cultural counter movement had begun.
+By the end of the century, a cultural counter movement had begun.
 Janet Chafetz identified in a study 32 first-wave antifeminist movements, including those in the 19th century and early 20th century movements.

 These countermovements were in response to some women's growing demands, which were perceived as threatening to the standard way of life.
 Though men were not the only antifeminists, men experienced what some have called a "crisis of masculinity" in response to traditional gender roles being challenged.
 Men's responses to increased feminism varied.
 Some men subscribed to feminist ideals, and others became decidedly antifeminist.
 Antifeminist men cited religious models and natural law to emphasize women's need to return to the private sphere, in order to preserve the current social order.

 In the 19th century, one of the major focal points of antifeminism was opposition to women's suffrage, which began as a grassroots movement in 1848 and spanned for 72 years.
 Opponents of women's entry into institutions of higher learning argued that education was too great a physical burden on women.
 In Sex in Education: or, a Fair Chance for the Girls (1873), Harvard professor Edward Clarke predicted that if women went to college, their brains would grow bigger and heavier, and their wombs would atrophy.
 Other antifeminists opposed women's entry into the labor force, their right to join unions, to sit on juries, or to obtain birth control and control of their sexuality.

 The pro-family movement appeared in the late 19th century, by about 1870.
 This movement was intended to halt the rising divorce rate and reinforce traditional family values.
 The National League for the Protection of the Family, formerly known as the Divorce Reform League, took over the movement in 1881.
 Samuel Dike was one of the founders of the League, and was considered an early expert on divorce.
 Through his efforts, the League garnered attention from pro-family advocates.
 It underwent a shift from fighting against divorce to promoting marriage and traditional family.
 Speaking on behalf of the League in an 1887 address to the Evangelical Alliance Conference, Samuel Dike described the ideal family as having "one man and one woman, united in wedlock, together with their children".
 This movement built the foundation for many pro-family arguments in contemporary antifeminism.